 If any defendant is more than 50% at fault in a multiple-defendant action, that defendant may be “jointly and severally liable” for the whole verdict.

-In multiple defendant cases, a jury is usually asked to allocate fault between the defendants (assuming no fault on the part of the plaintiff), and the defendants are asked to pay damages according to their percentage of the fault.
+In multiple-defendant cases, a jury is typically asked to allocate fault among the defendants (assuming no fault on the part of the plaintiff), and the defendants are required to pay damages in proportion to their percentage of fault.

 The court determines the responsible party by evaluating the evidence and deciding how liability is shared among the defendants.